ForgeRock/iot-edge/docs/getting-started.md

     -d
 ```

-The message `Thing Gateway server started` will appear if the `manual-gateway` has started up and authenticated itself
+The message `IoT Gateway server started` will appear if the `manual-gateway` has started up and authenticated itself
 successfully.

 In a different terminal window, [connect a thing to the gateway](getting-started.md#connect-to-the-thing-gateway).